Arturo Umberto Illia: Petroleum policy

-Minimum, Vital and Mobile Wage Law
+Although popular with the Argentine public, Illia's petroleum policy created headwinds for the economy and balance of payments.
+Under Frondizi, oil production had tripled between 1958 and 1962, resulting in self-sufficiency in oil by the end of his administration.
+However, production stagnated under Illia and oil imports resumed.
+The annulment of oil contracts created tensions with the United States, which placed a hold on Argentina's requests for multilateral assistance, including financing for aircraft imports, housing, and agricultural equipment.
+As a result, American aid to Argentina decreased from USD $135 million in 1963 to only USD $21 million in 1964, depriving the country of a critical source of foreign currency.

+Labor policy

 On 15 June 1964, the Law 16.459 was passed, establishing a minimum wage for the country.

 "Avoiding the exploitation of workers in those sectors in which an excess of workforce may exist", "Securing an adequate minimum wage" and "Improving the income of the poorest workers" were listed among the objectives of the project.
 With the same aims, the Law of Supplies was passed, destined to control prices of basic foodstuffs and setting minimum standards for pensions.

+Since Perón's exile, the labor movement functioned as the representation of Peronism in the country.
+Led by the leader of the powerful metalworkers' union UOM, Augusto Vandor, the unions deployed a large-scale "Plan de Lucha" (Plan of Struggle).
+Between May and July of 1964, 3.9 million workers occupied more than 11,000 industrial establishments.
+Given his sympathy for the working class, Illia refrained from using force to expel the occupiers, leading to charges from the business establishment of leniency toward the labor movement.

+Workers benefitted from a rising standard of living during Illia's administration.
+Median real wages grew by 9.6% during 1964 alone, and had expanded by almost 25% by the time of the coup.
+Unemployment declined from 8.8% in 1963 to 4.6% by the end of 1965.

+Social welfare policy

+Illia modestly expanded Argentina's welfare state.
+The most significant program was the increase in value and coverage of family allowances.
+The government also opened approximately 250 maternal and infant health care centers and started planning for the Villa Lugano public housing development to replace what was then one of the largest villa miseria slums in Buenos Aires.

 Education policy

 During Illia's government, education acquired an important presence in the national budget.
 In 1963, it represented 12% of the budget, rising to 17% in 1964 and to 23% in 1965.
 On November 5, 1964, the National Literacy Plan was started, with the purpose of diminishing and eliminating illiteracy (At the time, nearly 10% of the adult population was still illiterate).
 By June 1965, the program comprised 12,500 educational centers and was assisting more than 350,000 adults of all ages.